VictorOluniyi/Sales-Performance-Dashboard/README.md

 The dataset used for this analysis was downloaded from kaggle website.
 The dataset contains information on cars sold by the company, including the car model, version, country, customer purchase type, car price sales, and gross profit

 ## Tech Stack
-The analysis was conducted using SQL and Power BI
+The analysis was conducted using SQL and Tableau

 #### CREATING DATABASE AND EDA
 ![Tesla 1](https://user-images.githubusercontent.com/115374063/232208405-ad167249-75e3-40a7-b442-e8f42dd754bb.png)